A one day trip from Paris to Normandy to see the D-Day landing beaches

 Visit Omaha Beach, the American Military Cemetery at Colleville-sur-Mer, the Caen Memorial museum and more.
 Depart Paris in the morning via mainline rail and return the same evening.
-Seven persons maximum per van.
+Small group only tour with seven persons maximum per van.

 Price: $180 per person (tour only), $275 with 2nd Class Rail, $319 with 1st Class Rail.